jcbyte/firebase-live-state/README.md

 The state object will initially be `undefined` until the data at the specified path has been fetched.

 The Realtime Database and state variable will stay synchronized.
-Any changes made to the state or the Firebase Realtime Database will reflect in the other automatically.
+Any changes made to the state variable or the Firebase Realtime Database will reflect in the other automatically.

 ### Limitations

-⚠️ **There must already be data in the firebase location to initialise correctly.** Without data, the state will remain `undefined` permanently.
+⚠️ **There must already be data in the Firebase Realtime Database at the given path to initialise correctly.** Without data, the state will remain as `undefined` permanently.

 State updates must be done using functional state updates (e.g., `setObj((prev) => {...})`).